ACLS is no longer accepting applications for Luce/ACLS Early Career Fellowships in China Studies. Awardees will be announced in Spring 2024.

 In 2023-24, ACLS is offering two types of fellowship for early career scholars to support research, writing, and publicly engaged scholarship.
 Workshops and events for fellows will be held in 2024 and 2025.

-Long-term research fellowships will enable recent PhDs (without tenure and within eight years of the PhD) to take leave from university responsibilities for four to nine months to carry out research and writing towards a significant scholarly product.
+Flexible research fellowships will enable recent PhDs (without tenure and within eight years of the PhD) with heavy teaching and service responsibilities to carry out research and writing towards a significant scholarly product.

 Possible project outcomes include, but are not limited to, contributions to the development of one or more of the following: monographs, scholarly articles, conference papers, book chapters, or book on a topic in the humanities or interpretive social sciences.
 ACLS also encourages projects that have the potential to contribute to:

-- Pedagogical tools that make meaningful connections between a scholar’s research and post-secondary teaching.
+- Pedagogical tools that make meaningful connections between a scholar’s research and teaching.

 - Works that bridge scholarly and creative practice.